 • Chari et al (2020)12 presented updated safety and efficacy results of the D-VRd arm for patients with transplant-eligible NDMM in the PLEIADES study (n=67).
 Pneumonia was reported in 3% of patients in this arm.

-• PERSEUS (MMY3014) is an ongoing, open-label, multicenter, randomized, phase 3 study evaluating the efficacy and safety of DARZALEX FASPRO when administered in combination with bortezomib, lenalidomide, and dexamethasone (D-VRd) vs VRd induction and consolidation followed by maintenance with DARZALEX FASPRO and lenalidomide (D-R) in D-VRd group or lenalidomide (R) in VRd group in patients with NDMM eligible for ASCT.17
+• PERSEUS: phase 3 study evaluating the safety and efficacy of DARZALEX FASPRO when administered in combination with bortezomib, lenalidomide, and dexamethasone (D-VRd) vs VRd induction and consolidation followed by maintenance with DARZALEX FASPRO and lenalidomide (D-R) in D-VRd group or lenalidomide (R) in VRd group in patients with NDMM eligible for ASCT.17

-• MASTER was a phase 2, single-arm, open-label, multicenter study evaluating the efficacy and safety of DARZALEX in combination with carfilzomib, lenalidomide, and dexamethasone (D-KRd) in patients with NDMM.18 The most common serious TEAE was pneumonia (n=8).
+• MASTER was a phase 2 study evaluating the efficacy and safety of DARZALEX in combination with carfilzomib, lenalidomide, and dexamethasone (D-KRd) in patients with NDMM.18 The most common serious TEAE was pneumonia (n=8).

-• Rodriguez-Otero et al (2024)19 presented (at the 21st International Myeloma Society [IMS] Annual Meeting) results from a post hoc analysis of the PERSEUS and GRIFFIN studies that evaluated the efficacy and safety of D-VRd vs VRd in patients aged ≥65 years.
+• Rodriguez-Otero et al (2024)19 presented results from a post hoc analysis of the PERSEUS and GRIFFIN studies that evaluated the efficacy and safety of D-VRd vs VRd in patients aged ≥65 years.
 A higher incidence of grade 3/4 infections was observed in the D-VRd vs VRd group, with slightly higher rates in patients aged ≥65 years (36.3% vs 24.8%) than in all patients (29.5% vs 22.5%).

 Transplant-INEligible

-• ALCYONE: phase 3 study evaluating the safety and efficacy of bortezomib, melphalan, and prednisone (VMP) alone and DARZALEX + VMP (D-VMP) in patients with NDMM who were ineligible for HDT with ASCT.22 In the D-VMP vs VMP arm, grade 3/4 infections were reported in 30.3% vs 15% of patients.23
+• ALCYONE: phase 3 study evaluating the safety and efficacy of bortezomib, melphalan, and prednisone (VMP) alone and DARZALEX + VMP (D-VMP) in patients with NDMM who were ineligible for HDT with ASCT.23

 • PLEIADES: phase 2 study evaluating the clinical benefit of DARZALEX FASPRO for SC use administered in combination with 4 standard-of-care treatment regimens.12-16 Specifically, with: